SMS gateway: Direct-to-SMSC

 A direct-to-short message service centre (SMSC) gateway is a software application, or a component within a software application, that connects directly to a mobile operator's SMSC via the Internet or direct leased line connections.
 The Short Message Peer-to-Peer (SMPP) protocol is typically used to convey SMS between an application and the SMSC.
 Direct-to-SMSC gateways are used by SMS aggregators to provide SMS services to their clients and large businesses who can justify such use.
 They are typically employed for high volume messaging and require a contract directly with a mobile operator.

 Direct-to-SMS gateway

 An SMS gateway typically sits between the end-user who needs to send/receive SMS and a mobile network's SMSC.
 Such gateways provide their customers with a choice of protocols, including HTTP, SMTP, Short Message Peer-to-Peer and Web Services.
 Providers of SMS gateway services include SMS aggregators and mobile operators.
 SMS gateways are also available as part of messaging services such as AOL, ICQ and others.

 In order to send/receive messages with mobile subscribers, an SMS gateway connects with (i) mobile network SMSCs and/or (ii) other SMS gateways.
 It is, therefore, possible that an SMS gateway has a combination of connections with mobile network SMSCs and connections with other SMS gateways in order to provide its services.
-However, there is the increasing potential for delivery problems with SMS the greater the number of SMS gateways in the delivery chain.
+However, there is an increasing potential for delivery problems with SMS with increasing number of SMS gateways in the delivery chain.